Principal

 Publicity

-David has served as a Speaker/Moderator at every Alabama State Bar Annual Meeting since 2010.
-He has also spoken at a number of state, regional and national environmental law seminars.
+David has been a speaker and moderator at every Alabama State Bar Annual Meeting since 2010.
+He has also spoken at several state, regional and national environmental law seminars.

 Beasley Allen Lawyers On J&J’s Global Removal Of Talc, Baby Powder